Real-Serious-Games/Factory/README.md

 ## Dependency Injection via Constructor Arguments

-Constructor argument injection is cleaner than property injection (as it eliminates public *setters*), but it is less convenient.

-This is necessary when you need to use dependencies in a constructor.
+Constructor argument injection is cleaner than property injection (as it eliminates public *setters*), but it is less convenient, but you must do it this way to use dependencies in the constructor.

 An example: